 The final grade given for any course is a symbol of the degree of mastery of the course.
 It is based on the sum of evidence the student demonstrates concerning understanding and retention of material presented and does not always indicate native intelligence or potential.
-Formal examinations, written and oral quizzes, term papers, recitation, and participation in class discussions are utilized in determining the grade.
+Formal examinations, written and oral quizzes, term papers, recitation and participation in class discussions are utilized in determining the grade.
 Letter grades are to be interpreted as follows:

-A excellent, with four quality points per credit hour.
+- A Excellent, with four quality points per credit hour.
 An A indicates truly outstanding scholarship and an unusual degree of intellectual initiative.
-When instructors choose to assign an A- grade, 3.7 quality points per credit hour will be assigned.

-- B truly superior or well above average attainment with three quality points per credit hour.
+When instructors choose to assign an A- grade, 3.7 quality points per credit hour will be assigned. - B Truly superior or well above average attainment with three quality points per credit hour.
 When instructors choose to assign a B+ grade, 3.3 quality points per credit hour will be assigned.
-When instructors choose to assign a B- grade, 2.7 quality points per credit hour will be assigned. - C a basic grade which indicates average or satisfactory work as is done by a majority of students.
+When instructors choose to assign a B- grade, 2.7 quality points per credit hour will be assigned.

+- C A basic grade that indicates average or satisfactory work as is done by a majority of students.
 It indicates an understanding of the essential elements of a course and carries two quality points per credit hour.
 When instructors choose to assign a C+ grade, 2.3 quality points per credit hour will be assigned.
-When instructors choose to assign a C- grade, 1.7 quality points per credit hour will be assigned. - D deficient, but passed, with one quality point per credit hour.
+When instructors choose to assign a C- grade, 1.7 quality points per credit hour will be assigned. - D Deficient, but passed, with one quality point per credit hour.
 When instructors choose to assign a D+ grade, 1.3 quality points per credit hour will be assigned.
-When instructors choose to assign a D- grade, 0.7 quality points per credit hour will be assigned. - I not a final grade.
+When instructors choose to assign a D- grade, 0.7 quality points per credit hour will be assigned. - Not a final grade.
 It is given only on the request of the student with the approval of and in consultation with the instructor, and when, in the judgment of the instructor, an emergency clearly beyond the student's control prevents the student from completing the final examination or other essential portion of assigned work.
 Undergraduate students should see the Removal of Incomplete Grades section under General Academic Policies for undergraduate I conversion provisions.
-For graduate students, see the Removal of Incomplete Grades section under Graduate Program Policies in the Bulletin for graduate I conversion provisions. - Au audit. - F failure without right to re-examination. - X no grade has been submitted by the instructor.
-It is used ordinarily only at midterm.
-The student may obtain the reason for the X grade from the instructor. - T graduate only; to be awarded for thesis/capstone work-in-progress. - W withdrawn or registration cancelled; indicates that the student's withdrawal from a course has been approved. - NC no credit or non-credit. - WP withdrawn for absences, passing (A, B, C).
-Does not affect grade point average. - WF withdrawn for absences, failing (D, F).
-Does not affect grade point average.
+For graduate students, see the Removal of Incomplete Grades section under Graduate Program Policies in the Bulletin for graduate I conversion provisions.